 His fine art work, Photographic Prevarications, was shown in six one-person exhibits in as many years (from 2007 to 2012).
 Koenig's long-term documentary project Contemporary Views Along the First Transcontinental Railroad spawned four articles (between 2014 and 2019).
-In addition, a memoir piece, "Growing Up in a Railroad Vacuum" was published in Railroad Heritage (in 2017), and one on New Mexico's last active semaphores in Railroad History (in 2019).
+In addition, he published a memoir piece, "Growing Up in a Railroad Vacuum" in Railroad Heritage (in 2017), as well as one on New Mexico's last active semaphores in Railroad History (in 2019).

-In 2020 Koenig collaborated with two historians and two artists on a project, Hoosier Lifelines: Environmental and Social Change Along the Monon (1847-2020), which produced an exhibit seen in Bloomington and New Albany (Indiana) in 2021.
-A journal article on the history of railroads in Traverse City, Michigan, will be published this fall in The Double A. Click here for an abridged CV.
+In 2020 Koenig collaborated with two historians and two artists on a project, Hoosier Lifelines: Environmental and Social Change Along the Monon (1847-2020), which was exhibited in Bloomington and New Albany, Indiana.
+A journal article on the history of railroads in Traverse City, Michigan, was published in the fall of 2021 in The Double A. Click here for an abridged CV.